Vanilla-OS/website/faq.md

         {% capture title %} How to install software? {% endcapture %}
         {% capture answer %}
             <p>Vanilla OS provides optional support for <a href="https://www.flatpak.org/">Flatpak</a>, <a href="https://appimage.org/">AppImage</a>, and soon <a href="https://snapcraft.io/">Snap</a>.
 We recommend you use any of these three for regular application installation.
 We also have our own package manager, <a href="https://documentation.vanillaos.org/docs/apx/">apx</a>.
-You can use it from the terminal to install Ubuntu, Fedora, or Arch Linux packages inside containers.
+You can use it from the terminal to install Debian, Fedora, or Arch Linux packages inside containers.
 Installing packages onto the host system is not advised, but if you need to — use <a href="https://documentation.vanillaos.org/docs/ABRoot/">ABRoot</a>.</p>
         {% endcapture %}
         {% include accordion-item.html title=title text=answer %}